od-b/index_adt/precode.md

       At this point, we could check whether x was a duplicate item or not by getting the set size.
 However, we also want to add y to A->b.
       **If x already existed within the tree, we have no convenient way of accessing A->b at this point.**

+      **Solution**
-      **Solution** => 'set_add(A)' returns:
+        * 'set_add(A)' returns:
           1) a void pointer to the elem in the tree.
 This can be either the elem which was given, or the existing elem, if duplicate.
           2) NULL on failure; i.e., out of memory
+        * introduce 'set_get(A)', which returns:
+          1) a void pointer to the elem in the tree.
+This can be either the elem which was given, or the existing elem, if duplicate.
+          2) NULL on failure; i.e., out of memory

       We can now create a temp A, append x to A->a, and depending on set_add(A) response - we can either free the the temp A, or keep the newly created A as a node's item, within the set.
 Since we get the original A in return if there is one, we can access A->b from there.
 Thus, an easy way of storing structs in sets, without any changes to the existing code/precode.

       Seeing as 'set_add()' is a void call, this change does not affect any existing calls or functionality to set_add() within the existing precode.
-Simultaneously, it provides optional, crucial functionality for whenever needed.
+Simultaneously, it provides optional, and crucial information when needed.

 Each file holds a tree with pointers to the words within the file.